Understanding Your MESA Risk Score and Coronary Age

 You may have encountered the ACC/AHA ASCVD Risk Calculator, which uses the Pooled Cohort Equations (PCE).
 How does it compare to the MESA Risk Score?

-Many preventive cardiologists now prefer the MESA Risk Score, particularly for patients who have had a calcium scan, because it is the only validated algorithm that directly incorporates CAC into the risk prediction.
+Many preventive cardiologists now prefer the MESA Risk Score, particularly for patients who have had a calcium scan, because it's the only validated algorithm that directly incorporates CAC into the risk prediction.

 Calculate Your MESA Risk Score